peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

  * <i>divisor</i>: The number to divide by.

  * <i>ctx</i>: An arithmetic context object to control the precision, rounding, and exponent range of the result.
 This context will be used only in the division portion of the remainder calculation; as a result, it's possible for the remainder to have a higher precision than given in this context.
 Flags will be set on the given context only if the context's  `HasFlags`  is true and the integer part of the division result doesn't fit the precision and exponent range without rounding.
 Can be null, in which the precision is unlimited and no additional rounding, other than the rounding down to an integer after division, is needed.

 <b>Return Value:</b>

+An array of two items: the first is the result of the division as an arbitrary-precision binary floating-point number, and the second is the remainder as an arbitrary-precision binary floating-point number.
+The result of division is the result of the method on the two operands, and the remainder is the result of the Remainder method on the two operands.

+<a id="DivRemNaturalScale_PeterO_Numbers_EFloat"></a>
+### DivRemNaturalScale

+    public PeterO.Numbers.EFloat[] DivRemNaturalScale(
+        PeterO.Numbers.EFloat divisor);

+Divides this arbitrary-precision binary floating-point number by another arbitrary-precision binary floating-point number and returns a two-item array containing the result of the division and the remainder, in that order.
+The result of division is calculated as though by  `DivideToIntegerNaturalScale` , and the remainder is calculated as though by  `RemainderNaturalScale` .

+<b>Parameters:</b>

+ * <i>divisor</i>: The number to divide by.

+<b>Return Value:</b>